-In addition, it is essential that researchers review and comply with the national data protection and market research self-regulatory requirements of each county where they plan to do fieldwork or process data, as there may be differences in how basic principles are implemented within a specific country.
+In addition, researchers must review and comply with the national data protection and market research self-regulatory requirements of each country where they plan to do fieldwork or process data, as there may be differences in how basic principles are implemented within a specific country.
 The guidance provided in this document is a minimum standard and may need to be supplemented with additional measures in the context of a specific research project.
 Researchers may find it necessary to consult with local legal counsel in the jurisdiction where the research is to be conducted in order to ensure full compliance.
+They also may find it helpful to consult The Data Protection Laws of the World, an online resource hosted by DLA Piper that is updated annually.